giantswarm/cluster-api-monitoring-app/README.md

 ## Configuring

-If you for example want the conditions of all CRs of type `GitRepository` exposed as metric `flux_gitrepositories_status_conditions` there are two things to do:
+If you for example want the conditions of all CRs of type `GitRepository` exposed as metric `flux_gitrepository_status_conditions` there are two things to do:

 First of all, `cluster-api-monitoring` needs a configuration to know how the status condition should be generated as metric.